cmatskas/aspnetcoreaadauth/README.md

 To this sample to Azure:
 - Update the various URLs (reply URLs, Base URL) in the *appsettings.json* files
 - Add Reply URLs pointing to the deployed location, for  both applications in the Azure portal

-### Azure Government Deviations

-In order to run this sample on Azure Government you can follow through the steps above with a few variations:

-- Step 2:
-   - You must register this sample for your AAD Tenant in Azure Government by following Step 2 above in the [Azure Government portal](https://portal.azure.us).
-- Step 3:
-    - Before configuring the sample, you must make sure your [Visual Studio is connected to Azure Government](https://docs.microsoft.com/azure/azure-government/documentation-government-get-started-connect-with-vs).
-    - Navigate to the appsettings.json files for both the TodoListService web API and TodoListWebApp web application.
-Replace the "Instance" property in the Azure AD section with `https://login.microsoftonline.us/`.

-Once those changes have been accounted for, you should be able to run this sample on Azure Government.

 ## Related content
 ### Other documentation / samples